devtut/generate/docs/python/indentation.md

 ```

-The parser than handles the &quot;INDENT&quot; and &quot;DEDENT&quot; tokens as block delimiters.
+The parser than handles the =INDENT= and =DEDENT= tokens as block delimiters.